Cycling Signatures: Identifying Cycling Motions in Time Series using Algebraic Topology: Introduction

-Conceptually, a cycling signature is meant to capture cycling motion, e.g., a periodic orbit, by identifying `holes' in the data.
-The advantage of this approach is that algebraic topology provides well established robust dimension independent tools to identify and quantify these 'holes' \cite{Ghrist.2007,edelsbrunner2008,carlsson2009,MR2121296}.
-These tools allow us to compute a vector space with dimension equal to the number of holes in the data set.
+The advantage of this approach is that algebraic topology provides well established, robust, dimension independent tools to identify and quantify the required `holes' in the time series data \cite{Ghrist.2007,edelsbrunner2008,carlsson2009,MR2121296}.
+In particular, they allow us to compute degree 1 homology (with coefficients in a field), i.e., a vector space whose dimension can loosely be interpreted as `the number of holes' in the data set.
 While the dimension of a vector space equals the number of basis elements, in general, there is no unique or canonical choice of basis.
-The same is true for our cycling signatures: given a segment of the time series $\gamma$, the dimension of $V(\gamma)$, called the \emph{cycling rank} of~$\gamma$, indicates the number of linearly independent (as measured by a first homology group) `holes' that $\gamma$ wraps around, but an identification of the specific `holes' would still depend on a choice of basis.
-Nevertheless, valuable insights into the structure of recurrence of a dynamical system can be gained, without making any choice of basis, by analyzing the cycling signatures of a large number of segments.
-The resulting information is quantitative in nature and can be interpreted without detailed knowledge of algebraic topology.
-In particular the computational results in \cref{sec:application} can be interpreted with the informal description of the cycling signature provided thus far.
-Furthermore, these insights can be obtained without having to visualize the data, an obvious advantage for higher dimensional systems.
+This is the case in our context: given a segment $\gamma$ of the time series $\Gamma$, the dimension of $\Cyc(\gamma)$, called the \emph{cycling rank} of~$\gamma$, indicates the number of linearly independent `holes' that $\gamma$ wraps around, but an identification of the specific `holes' would still depend on a choice of basis.